krieven/W3View/howto.md

 ### Lifecicle and lifecicle handlers
 The lifecicle of component instance is very simple, instance can be:
-+ **created** by Compo.create method,
++ **created** by W3View.create method,
 + **mounted** by instance.mount method,
 + **updated** by instance.setData, instance.mergeData or instance.update methods,
 + **unmounted** by instance.unmount,
 + and finally, recursively **destroyed** by instance.destroy method.

-Respectively Compo.JS produces five lifecicle events:
+Respectively W3View produces five lifecicle events:
-* when instanse is created (by Compo.create method) and constructor script is executed, then **create** event is fired, you can handle it by specifying **this.onCreate** method inside constructor script.
+* when instanse is created (by W3View.create method) and constructor script is executed, then **create** event is fired, you can handle it by specifying **this.onCreate** method inside constructor script.